Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

 What else should you include in your design of a chicken coop?

-Besides housing your chicken, the coop should have enough space for other structures or facilities that chickens need.
+Besides housing your chicken, the coop should have enough space for other structures or facilities chickens need.

 Your coop will also house the perch (or roost), nesting box, doors, and ramp.
 All these features play a key role in the well-being of your chicken as well as their productivity.